• Skip to main content

 Recipe Tips and Tricks

-Prep ahead: If you like to meal prep on the weekend you can slice your green onions and make your sauce and refrigerate making this meal come together even quicker!
+Prep ahead: If you like to meal prep on the weekend you can slice your green onions and make your sauce.
+Refrigerate making this meal come together even quicker!
 Bring the sauce to room temperature or add a splash of water to thin it if it appears too thick from being refrigerated.

 Recipe Variations